Stale flag management

 Handling multiple variants

-If a flag or experiment has multiple variants and one variant is rolled out to 100%, keep that variant in your application while removing the others.
-This ensures the winning variant remains active.
+If a flag or experiment has multiple variants and one variant has a 100% rollout, keep that variant in your application and remove the others.
+This step keeps the winning variant active.

-You can use Amplitude AI or Amplitude MCP to highlight stale flags and either update the stale date or archive them.
-Within the agent window, ask Amplitude to generate a list of your stale flags.
-After it gives you the list, you can continue the conversation to archive or modify your stale flags.
+You can use Amplitude AI or Amplitude MCP to highlight stale flags and either update the stale date or archive the flag.
+In the agent window, ask Amplitude to generate a list of your stale flags.
+After Amplitude returns the list, continue the conversation to archive or modify your stale flags.